made-ml-in-prod-2021/ilyabasharov/ml_project/README.md

 ├── requirements.txt	<- Required libraries.
 Will be installed automatically (see below) ├── configs		<- Directory with config files.
 │	│
-│	├── main.yaml	<- config with paths for <model, dataset, processors> configs
-│	├── datasets	<- ... for custom datasets
+│	├── run		<- Dir with main configs [with paths for <model, dataset, processors> configs] │	├── datasets	<- ... for custom datasets
 │	└── modules		<- ... for custom modules
 │		│